 ... remains in line with a neoliberal focus on personal data and the individual imperative for each person to govern ‘their’ data

-In this light, the Data Governance Act, despite introducing the concept of data cooperatives, would not significantly alter the status quo for collective data governance mechanisms.
-The authors find this attributable to the GDPR focus on personal data which would enable cooperativism for non-personal data only.
+In this light, the Data Governance Act would not significantly alter the status quo for collective data governance mechanisms despite introducing the concept of data cooperatives.
+The authors find this attributable to the GDPR focus on personal data, which would enable cooperativism for non-personal data only.
 On the contrary, personal data, as highlighted in recital 24 DGA, would always require consent at the individual level, therefore making any delegation or conferral of rights to a third party impossible for personal data.

-In this paper commissioned by Algorithm Watch, Winfried Veil argues that the EU is not sufficiently leveraging the concept of data altruism introduced by the Data Governance Act.
-The author ascribes such as a failure because of the EU’s “religious approach” to personal data protection which hinders collective governance mechanisms of personal data.
+In this paper commissioned by Algorithm Watch, Winfried Veil argued that the EU is not sufficiently leveraging the concept of data altruism introduced by the Data Governance Act.
+Veil ascribes that as a failure because of the EU’s “religious approach” to personal data protection hindering collective governance mechanisms of personal data.
 In this light, GDPR is seen as a straitjacket for the concept of the data for good.

 An overview of the main elements and improvements in the provisional agreement on the Data Governance Act reached by the European Council and the European Parliament on 30 November 2021.